The only single-strength DPP-4i* with no dose adjustment, regardless of renal function

 There have been reports of bullous pemphigoid requiring hospitalization in patients taking DPP-4 inhibitors.
 Tell patients to report development of blisters or erosions.
 If bullous pemphigoid is suspected, discontinue TRADJENTA.

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA tablets.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA.

-The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-glycoprotein or CYP3A4 inducer (e.g., rifampin).
-Therefore, use of alternative treatments to TRADJENTA is strongly recommended.
+The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
+Alternative treatments should be used.

 USE IN SPECIFIC POPULATIONS